mspncp/gosu-wiki/C---Tutorial.md

 }
 ```

 The constructor initializes the `Gosu::Window` base class.
-The parameters shown here create a 640x480 pixels large window.
-Then it changes the caption, which is empty until then.
-Note that Gosu uses `std::wstring` almost everywhere.
+The parameters shown here create a 640x480 pixels large window, then it changes the caption shown in the window's title bar.
+Note that Gosu accepts and returns `std::string` containing UTF-8 throughout its API.

-`update()` and `draw()` are overrides of `Gosu::Window`'s member functions. `update()` is (by default) called 60 times per second and should contain the main game logic, such as moving objects around and testing for collisions.
+`update()` and `draw()` are overrides of `Gosu::Window`'s member functions. `update()` is called 60 times per second by default, and should contain the main game logic, such as moving objects around, or testing for collisions.

-`draw()` is called afterwards or whenever the window needs redrawing for other reasons, and may also be skipped every other time if the FPS go too low.
-It should contain code to redraw the whole scene, but no logic.
+`draw()` is usually called 60 times per second, but may be skipped for performance reasons.
+It should contain code to redraw the whole scene, but no game logic.

 Then follows the main program.
-We create a window and call its `show()` member function, which does not return until the window has been closed by the user or by calling `close()`.
+We create a window and call its `show()` member function, which does not return until the window has been closed by the user, or by calling `Gosu::Window::close()`.

 A diagram of the main loop is shown on the [[Window Main Loop]] page.